Nokia N93i

-The Nokia N93i (also known as the N93i-1) is a smartphone produced by Nokia, announced on 8 January 2007 and released the same month.
-It is part of the Nseries line and is a redesign of the Nokia N93.
-The N93i runs on Symbian OS version 9.1, with the S60 3rd Edition user interface.
+The Nokia N93i (model no. N93i-1) is a mobile phone produced by Nokia, announced on 8 January 2007 and released the same month.
+It is part of the Nseries line and is a redesigned successor of the Nokia N93.
 Like the N93, it is a clamshell and swivel design with a camera and landscape position.

-The N95's improved camera capabilities have led to it being seldom called the N93i's successor, though Nokia have never made another swivel-style phone since.
+Nokia have never made another swivel-style phone since.

-Redesign

-The N93i is more of a redesign, than a successor to the N93.
-The improvements include: